philayres/byebug-breakpoints/README.md

 Breakpoints are highlighted in the line-number.

+### Testing in development
+Rails s does not load byebugrc until it encounters a byebug command.
+To have breakpoints loaded simply add byebug at the top of any module - it will run when the module is loaded.

 ### Testing inside Atom
 I use the __ruby-test__ package for testing in Rails apps in Atom.
 I found that byebug statements in code caused the package to hang awating byebug commands (because you couldn't interact with it).
 This was why I wrote this package in the first place.